Skip to main content

 Once the server receives the request, it keeps the connection open until new data is available or a timeout occurs.
 Resources are allocated to maintain the connection, which can impact server performance if not managed properly.
 However, proper optimization techniques (such as connection pooling) help mitigate this issue.

-When there is new data, the server responds to the client with the requested information and closes the connection.
-If there is no new data, the server sends an empty response upon timeout.
+When new data is available, the server responds to the client with the requested information and closes the connection.
+If no new data is available, the server sends an empty response upon timeout.
 The empty response signals the client to make a new GET request.
 The client then immediately sends a new request to the server, essentially repeating the cycle.
+This allows for near-real-time updates while still operating over conventional HTTP connections.

 We have seen what long polling is and how it works.
 Why is it so important in applications today?